rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 ![Excitement correlation](excitement_contributions.png)

-Our hypothesis was that people who contributed more to the newsletter would be more excited about it.
+We hypothesized that people who contributed more to the newsletter would be more excited about it.
-We found no evidence for this (p-value of Jonckheere-Terpstra test for increasing trend is 0.986).
+We found no evidence for this (the p-value of a Jonckheere-Terpstra test for increasing trend is 0.986).
-Based on the plot above, we then hypothesized that the opposite might be true, namely that frequent contributers are less excited for the newsletter.
+Based on the plot above, we then hypothesized that the opposite might be true, namely that frequent contributors are less excited about the newsletter.
 This actually might be the case (p-value is 0.021), but do not take this as a strong result.
-It is a post-hoc hypothesis and the resulting p-value is not very low considering the number of tests we run in this analysis.
+It is a posthoc hypothesis and the resulting p-value is not very low considering the number of tests we run in this analysis.
 For these reasons, we do not consider this result to be significant.

 ### Feelings About AI By Contributions